 Hi!
 Welcome to DIG Coaching!
 I’m thrilled you found my website and are interested in learning more about who I am.
 As a young child I was diagnosed with dyslexia and a learning disability and have had to confront the challenges associated with both conditions on a daily basis.
 Many of my struggles are very similar to those of someone who has ADD/ADHD or attention challenges, which is why I am sharing my story with you.
 I want you to know that I understand the challenges and chaos of living a “normal” that is different from your peers.
-I want you to know there is hope and things can get better.
+I also want you to know there is hope and things can get better.

 Like many kids growing up I was very active attending school and competing in sports.
 School was hard.
 It was a place where I struggled to get by; I studied and worked hard, but never really saw the benefits from the efforts I made.
 My love for sports helped me get through.
 My passion was swimming, and if it wasn’t for the athletic scholarship I earned, I likely would not have been able to even get into college.
 I competed both nationally and internationally.
 Managing a busy schedule and staying focused was not always easy for me.
 The rigorous schedules and demands teachers and coaches placed on me made it hard to keep up.